newkirkdean-hub/KIDSCLUB/KIDSCLUB Migration Context & Working Notes.md

 ## Migration priorities and constraints
 - Priority 1: Keep feel and look and functionality very similar.
 (CSS files)
 - Priority 2: Migrate in sections (This is one large program with many sub folders / programs)
+- Cutover estimate is June, 2026
-- Data volume estimate: 1.5 MB total
+- Data volume estimate: 2 MB total (Confirmed) Current in use DB.
 - Owner has full working system at home to test changes before implementing them in the Office Server.
 - There is no urgency to this and Owner is not a full time programmer, he has a 40 hour a week Job.